-- the distribution of the recruitment for any given level of stock is controlled by the θ_i parameters, - the distribution the θ_i parameters is controlled by the Θ hyper-parameters.
+- the distribution of the recruitment for any given level of stock is controlled by the $\theta_i$ parameters, - the distribution the $\theta_i$ parameters is controlled by the $\Theta$ hyper-parameters.

 This hierarchical structure organizes the transfer of information brought by the monitored rivers SR data towards the other rivers.
-The SR data from the monitored rivers improve the information about the θ_i 's.
-This information gained about the θ_i 's allows improvements in turn in the information about Θ .
-This information gained on Θ provides insight into the SR parameters of any new river for which no SR data are available.
+The SR data from the monitored rivers improve the information about the $\theta_i$ 's.
+This information gained about the $\theta_i$ 's allows improvements in turn in the information about $\Theta$ .
+This information gained on $\Theta$ provides insight into the SR parameters of any new river for which no SR data are available.

 The hierarchical setting is midway between a complete pooling of SR data sets and the independent treatment of each single river SR series.
-Complete pooling of SR data sets relies on the assumption that there is a unique SR relationship common to all rivers, i.e., $\theta_i = \theta_j$ for any $i \neq j$.
+Complete pooling of SR data sets relies on the assumption that there is a unique SR relationship common to all rivers, i.e., $\theta_i = \theta_j$ for any $i \neq j$ .
 This is certainly an oversimplifying assumption.
 Conversely, full independence between rivers would mean there is nothing to learn from the monitored rivers about the SR relationship of the other rivers.
 This is not sensible either and contradictory to the very essence of monitored rivers projects.
-By considering the θ_i 's as realizations from a common probability distribution it acknowledges that they can be different between rivers while at the same time they are not fully unrelated.
-This intermediary assumption about a θ_i consequentially provides information about the probability distribution of the θ_i 's, thus bringing information about any $\theta_j j \neq i$.
+By considering the $\theta_i$ 's as realizations from a common probability distribution it acknowledges that they can be different between rivers while at the same time they are not fully unrelated.
+This intermediary assumption allows the transfer of information between rivers.
+Any increase in information about a $\theta_i$ consequentially provides information about the probability distribution of the $\theta_i$ 's, thus bringing information about any $\theta_i$ $j \neq i$ .
 The Bayesian treatment of a hierarchical model allows the data to used to learn from the monitored rivers.

 Implicit but crucial to the above concepts is the hypothesis of exchangeability of the rivers with regards to their SR parameters.
 This is a common assumption when little is known about the differences between units (Gelman et al. 1995).
 In this case it means that, apart from the SR data, there is no insight provided into the phenomena causing variations in the SR relationship among rivers.
-In terms of modelling, exchangeability translates into independent identical distribution (iid) of the θ_i 's.
-If covariates informative about the variations in θ_i 's are available, then exchangeability can still be assumed, conditionally on the covariate.
+In terms of modelling, exchangeability translates into independent identical distribution (iid) of the $\theta_i$ 's.
+If covariates informative about the variations in $\theta_i$ 's are available, then exchangeability can still be assumed, conditionally on the covariate.
 It must be stressed that, in practice, it is not enough to know that a given variable influences the SR relationship (from some experimental or detailed single site studies).
-To be able to take advantage of this knowledge it must be possible to measure the covariates on every river of interest, e.g., all the salmon rivers in the North East Atlantic area, and also model the nature of the link between the covariates and the θ_i 's.
+To be able to take advantage of this knowledge it must be possible to measure the covariates on every river of interest, e.g., all the salmon rivers in the North East Atlantic area, and also model the nature of the link between the covariates and the $\theta_i$ 's.
 It is clear that these two conditions shall limit the number of covariates which can be used in practice, especially if inferences are to be made for many rivers for which there is little known.
 The basic concept and model are presented below in Figure 1.